 PRO TIP 1: Liaise with your florist to ensure that bouquets and buttonholes will be delivered before your photographer arrives at preparation.

 PRO TIP 2: Guys, make sure shirts are ironed or pressed the day before, suit jackets are unpicked & laces are in any new shoes.

 Keep things as relaxed as possible and plan to finish hair and makeup 90 minutes before you’re due to leave for your ceremony.
-That will generally end up being shortly after I’ve arrived and started photographing your details and means you’ll be able to get photos of your hair and makeup/ finishing touches, as well as give you plenty of time for getting ready photos without rushing.
+That will generally end up being 20-30 minutes after I’ve arrived and started photographing your details and means you’ll be able to get photos of your hair and makeup/ finishing touches, as well as give you plenty of time for getting ready photos without rushing.
 It’s always nice to have a little time up your sleeve on the day in case things run a bit late.

 You’ve put a lot of hard work in to get to this point and the day will go by in an awesome flash, so take some time and enjoy it!
 Celebrate with Champagne, listen to your favourite music, laugh with your wedding party, share a moment with your family, be present and go with the flow.

 PRO TIP: Delegate somebody to be responsible for taking care of little things as they pop up through the day.